Microorganisms are living beings that are not visible to the naked eye.

 They can be viewed only with the help of a microscope.

-In spite of their minute in size, they carry out their body functions and physiology independently like higher animals.
+In spite of their minute size, they carry out their body functions and physiology independently like higher animals.

-These organisms are mostly single cellular and very few are multi-cellular.
+These organisms are mostly single-cellular, and very few are multi-cellular.

 Types of Microorganisms